big-unibo/llm4dfm-develop/README.md

     cd src/main/python
     python -m venv venv
     pip install -r requirements.txt
-    Given some versioning errors during installations, suggested and stable CUDA 11.8 version is preferred,
+    Given some versioning errors during installations, suggested and stable CUDA version is 11.8,
       torch, torchvision and torchaudio versions are binded to that CUDA version As faced a couple times, seems the package flash_attn has to be installed as pip install flash_attn --no-build-isolation by itself